 Non-degree students or students who have completed a seminary degree and are returning for further training must complete the following requirements:

-- · Non-degree students must satisfactorily complete 32 hours in the certificate program. - · Postseminary-degree students must satisfactorily complete a minimum of 15 hours in the certificate program (17 hours waived based on the completion of prior work in the seminary degree). - · Be recommended for certification at the completion of SFAD 572.
+- Non-degree students must satisfactorily complete 32 hours in the certificate program. - Postseminary-degree students must satisfactorily complete all courses required for the certificate. - Be recommended for certification at the completion of SFAD 572.